Powered Christians

 Pastor Michael

-I look forward to seeing you at worship on Sunday..
+I look forward to seeing you on Sunday morning!

 Blessings,